helrond/clbsj.org/_posts/2022-02-10-galatians-4-luis-menendez-antuna-and-woullard-lett.md

 time: '7:30 PM Eastern Time'
 series: lenten-detox
 ---
 In this session, Dr. Luis Menéndez-Antuña will explore [Galatians chapter 4](https://bible.oremus.org/?ql=512457589), with a focus on the allegory of Hagar and Sarah, and unpack its use in the justification and perpetuation of slavery and racism.
+Mr. Woullard Lett will provide perspective based on his leadership in the reparations movement.

 {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZwvc-6sqTgjG9Qj47eu_PqTISNBdNIfDJZV" %}